hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_DE_heatmap.png" width="600">
 </p>

+#### Concluding sample-level QC

+Now that we've plotted our diagnostic plots, we need to decide whether we want to remove any outlier, and/or whether we want to update our design formula to regress out the unwanted effect of a confounding variable.

-Now we determine whether we have any outliers that need removing or additional sources of variation that we might want to regress out in our design formula.
-Since we detected no outliers by both PCA or hierarchical clustering, nor do we have any additional sources of variation to regress, we can proceed with running the differential expression analysis.
+In this example, neither the PCA nor the hierarchical clustering approach detected an outlier.
+We couldn't investigate sources of variation in very much depth, since we only have access to limited metadata.
+As we have no sample to remove or variable to regress out, we are ready to proceed with running the differential expression analysis.

 ### Running DESeq2

 Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below in blue.
 Briefly, DESeq2 will model the **raw counts**, using normalization factors (size factors) to account for differences in library depth.
 Then, it will estimate the gene-wise dispersions and shrink these estimates to generate more accurate estimates of dispersion to model the counts.
-Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio Test.
+Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio test.
 All of these steps are explained in detail in our [additional materials](https://hbctraining.github.io/DGE_workshop_salmon_online/schedule/links-to-lessons.html#part-iii-deseq2).

 <p align="center">
 <img src="../img/de_workflow_salmon_deseq1.png" width="500">
 </p>

-All of these steps are performed by running the single `DESeq()` function on our DESeq2 object created earlier.
+All of the steps described above are conveniently performed by running the single `DESeq()` function on our DESeq2 object (`dds`) we created earlier.

 ```r
 # Run DESeq2 differential expression analysis
 dds <- DESeq(dds)
 ```

-We can check the fit of the model to our data by looking at the plot of dispersion estimates.
+We can check the fit of the DESeq2 model to our data by looking at the plot of dispersion estimates.

 ```r
 # Plot dispersion estimates